If you absolutely need to pull a toddler’s loose teeth out, there are ways you can do it to minimize the pain.

 You’ve probably wondered about this more than once – what should you do when the time comes to pulling your child’s loose teeth?
-At Your Celebrity Smile, Westmont, we compiled a list of dos and don’ts of pulling children’s teeth so you don’t have to think twice next time you see a loose tooth in your child’s mouth.
+At Celebrity Smiles & General Dentistry, Westmont, we compiled a list of dos and don’ts of pulling children’s teeth so you don’t have to think twice next time you see a loose tooth in your child’s mouth.

 - Children usually start losing milk teeth at around age six or seven.
 The teeth at the front of the mouth, also called incisors, are usually the first batch of teeth to loosen up and go.
 When permanent teeth start coming in their place, the roots of the baby tooth usually dissolve till the tooth is loose enough to fall out without causing pain or blood.

 However, there are times when the teeth may not fall out as easily as you may have expected and parents are left to wonder what to do.
 One choice is to see the dentist for general dentistry or attempt to remove the tooth on your own.
 The best thing to do however is to wait until the tooth falls on its own.

 - There are a bunch of myths that explain how you can pull a loose tooth.
 It usually involves tying a string to the tooth and a doorknob and then slamming shut the door hard.
 But this is actually pretty bad for your kid’s oral health.
 If the teeth are not ready to fall out naturally, any attempt to pull them may cause pain.
 It can also result in excessive bleeding, infection, and damage to tissue.

 If you see the tooth still attached to the roots, it is best to not attempt to pull it and ask your children to do the same.
 Encourage them to keep the teeth in their place until they loosen up a bit more.
 You can help in this matter by encouraging your kids to brush regularly or eat food like an apple to help loosen the teeth so it falls out naturally.